-EVERY OCTOBER TO MAY, northern Australia endures its annual cyclone season.
-In Febrary 2011, Category 5 Cyclone Yasi, smashed the Far North Queensland coast, devastating the region around Cardwell and Tully.
+EVERY NOVEMBER TO April, northern Australia endures its annual cyclone season.
+In February 2011, Category 5 Cyclone Yasi smashed the Far North Queensland coast, devastating the region around Cardwell and Tully.

 “This is looking like the most intense and largest cyclone that we’ve had since 1918 for the east coast of Queensland,” said Professor Jonathan Nott at James Cook University, at the time.
 “It’s going to cause storm tides to go through people’s houses.
 We can expect some areas to be really badly impacted by the storm tide…I think it will show people just how dangerous it is to live so low relative to sea level and so close to the beach.”

 It’s estimated more than 400 people perished when Cyclone Mahina hit Princess Charlotte Bay in March 1899.
 The cyclone is considered to be the deadliest natural disaster in Australia’s history.
 Hundreds of those who died were on pearling fleet vessels, while stories suggest another 100 were local Aboriginal people.

 When the cyclone hit Mackay on 20 January, it destroyed all communication links into the town.
 It’s now believed 30 people died in the tragedy – and the rest of the world didn’t know anything about it until five days later.

 Cyclone damaged Methodist Church at Mackay, 1918 This image depicts the flattened Methodist Church on Gregory Street, Mackay and the damaged Parsonage next door.
 (Image: John Oxley Library, State Library of Queensland)

 On the 10 March Innisfail, QLD was a town of 3500 people.
 Following the cyclone that day, just 12 houses remained.
 Thirty-seven people died in Innisfail, while an additional 40 to 60 people were killed in surrounding areas.